Ikadament/Daato_Game/README.md

 ---

-## All the main scripts I wrote are located in:
+## All the main scripts are located in:

 Assets > Scripts
 ## Technologies